photobooth-app/photobooth-3d/README.md

 ## :mag: Changelog

+- v2 release 2024-09-13
+  - reworked solidworks model
+  - reinforced lower side in frame part
+  - split front and side frame so it can be printed in different colors easily.
 - rc2 facelift 2024-09-05
   - overall size changed, not compatible with former version.
   - backplate including cooling